phloe/amoeba/README.md

 ## Usage

-The API is exposed as a variable in global scope (window); by default as `_amoeba` - but you can set it to whatever namespace you want.
+The API is exposed through a variable in global scope (window); by default as `_amoeba` - but you can set it to whatever namespace you want.

 If you wanted to use it as `foobar` all you need to do is add `?name=foobar` to the end of the source: